nthomson-pivotal/pcf-paasify/README.md

 - Terraform must be installed locally
 - You must have authentication setup locally for the appropriate cloud that Terraform leverage (see Terraform provider docs)

-The following example Terraform configuration imports Paasify as a module targetting AWS:
+The following example Terraform configuration imports Paasify as a module targeting AWS:

 ```
 module "paasify" {